 Multiple Choices

-For questions with only a couple of multiple choice answers, a horizontal layout is probably fine.
+For questions with only a few multiple choice answers, a horizontal layout is probably fine.

 Example: